cpske/ISP/code-quality/code-quality-tools.md

 A few good ones are:

-* [Pylint](https://www.pylint.org/) one of the oldest and most widely used.
+* [Pylint](https://www.pylint.org/) one of the most widely used tools.
 Checks for style using PEP8 guidelines and looks for bad code signs.
-Needs some configuration to avoid extraneous messages.
     - Checks code style and possible problems
     - Assigns **quality score** to your code
-    - Can configure to ignore some items or some parts of code
+    - Can configure to ignore some items or some parts of code (.pylintrc)
     - Can create UML class diagrams
     - Don't expect to eliminate all warnings
     - Install: `pip install pylint`